Amy IngramAssistant Professor

 ProfileAmy E. Ingram is an assistant professor in the College of Business and Behavioral Science at Clemson University.
 She received her Ph.D. from the University of Cincinnati, College of Business.
 Dr. Ingram’s research interests lie at the intersection of organizational innovation, strategic cognition, organizational paradox, entrepreneurship, and family business.
 Her work aims to elucidate the multilevel drivers of innovation, and subsequent strategic management.
 She is a member of the Strategic Management Society, Academy of Management, Beta Gamma Sigma, Phi Beta Kappa and The National Society of Collegiate Scholars.
 Dr. Ingram received the UC College of Business Outstanding Graduate Research Award in 2010.

 Dr. Ingram’s research focuses on organizational entrepreneurship, family business, political investment and organizational paradox.

-Ingram, A., Lewis, M., Barton, S., & Gartner, W. Forthcoming.
+Ingram, A., Lewis, M., Barton, S., & Gartner, W. 2014.
 Paradoxes and Innovation in Family Firms: The Role of Paradoxical Thinking.
 Entrepreneurship Theory and Practice.